dln/ktoolbox/README.md

 When running `ktoolbox` it will check if an existing toolbox pod is running, then exec into it and start a bash shell.
-If the pod does not exist, or has exited, `ktoolbox` will (re)create it before proceeding.
+If the pod does not exist, or has exited, the script will (re)create it before proceeding.

-The default maximum idle time is 180 minutes, but can be customized using the `-i` flag.
+The default maximum idle time before exiting is 180 minutes, but can be customized using the `-i` flag.

 ```% ktoolbox
  _______          _ _                              Node: gke-myproject-cluster-nodes-df48b632-bcb2